lnardon/NRD.js/README.md

 # NRD.js

-> A little React Component Library created by lnardon
+A React Component Library with all the most used components for Front-End Development created by lnardon

 [![NPM](https://img.shields.io/npm/v/nrd.js.svg)](https://www.npmjs.com/package/nrd.js) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-You can use this React Component Library to optimeze your front-end development or even give it a more complete fell to your semi function mockups
+You can use this React Component Library to optimize your front-end development or even give it a more complete feel to your functional mockups.

+## Available Components:

+- LoginForm
+- ContactForm

 ## Install